 - immediate and more consistent pain relief

-- tendency to use less pain medication than those who receive pain shots
+- the tendency to use less pain medication than those who receive pain shots

 Most oral medications can be taken every three to four hours.
 Request your pain medication when you're beginning to feel uncomfortable - don't wait until your pain is severe.
 If you'll require pain medication at home, you'll be given a prescription for pain medication before you leave the hospital.
 The hospital does not fill outpatient prescriptions.
 Planning ahead to have your prescription filled after you leave the hospital is an important part of your home care.